dropbox/nsot/docs/intro.rst

 Permissions, like other resources, are specific to Sites.
 There are no permissions that cross over sites.
 All resources are readable regardless of permissions.
-There are currently three types of permissions a User can have in order to make modifications:
+There is currently only one type of permissions a User can have in order to make modifications:

     * admin
         - Ability to Update/Delete Site
         - Ability to grant permissions within a site
         - All subsequent permissions
-    * networks
-        - Ability to Add/Update/Delete Networks
-        - Ability to Add/Update/Delete Attributes for Networks.

 Site creation is open to all users.
 Upon creating a Site you become an admin of that Site with full permissions.